Today On The Podcast, We Interview Co-Founder Of Blooom, Chris Costello!

 Chris Costello: 10:33

 Yeah.
 Yeah.
 The way, the way that we get at that is the first thing we ask is we ask you for, we ask really hard questions like your first name, your date of birth, and when you’d like to smash your alarm clock.
 I joked and I think the hardest question we ask people they’re going through this is when do they want to smash their alarm clock?
 So when we want to be retired by 30, we’ve got clients I’m sure selected that you know, that that dictates how your account’s going to get the, the biggest, the most important variable to know when it comes to investing retirement money is time horizon.
 So what is your age today?
+The blooom app is also another great way to track your finances.
 When are you hoping to have the opportunity to stop working?
 And then that tells us our timeframe.
 So that’s, that’s the first and by far most important thing to know about every one of our clients.

 Chris Costello: 11:22